Discover how Zero Trust Network Access delivers fast, reliable web application access

 Critically, isolation-powered technology never disrupts the user experience, and web pages look identical to how they would normally.
 The only difference is transparent: There is zero risk of malware exploiting vulnerabilities.
 All email and web traffic goes through this isolation layer, where the content is visible but never actually downloaded to the endpoint.

-Ransomware is quickly emerging as the number one threat to enterprise security.
+Ransomware is quickly emerging as the number one threat and CISO concern to enterprise security.
 It’s gotten so bad that two nuclear powers are squabbling over the new cyber battlefield—putting enterprises in the middle.
 An isolation-powered approach to Zero Trust is the only way ransomware can be defeated.
 Cutting off access to the endpoint eliminates any opportunity for infection, without disrupting the way people work.
 It’s time to ditch the outdated detect-and-remediate approach of the past and rethink how you protect users, applications, data, and the business from ransomware attacks.

 For additional insight, download this Gartner report on best practices for protecting your enterprise from ransomware attacks.